 If you are uncomfortable with your interpreter, it is okay to ask for another one.
 For example, you may not be comfortable with an interpreter of the opposite sex.
 It doesn’t matter the reason.

 You should also let your doctor know if you would like the interpreter to leave the room while your doctor examines you.
 After the doctor finishes examining you, the interpreter can come back in the room.
-Then he or she can help you and your doctor talk about what the doctor found during the exam.
+Then they can help you and your doctor talk about what the doctor found during the exam.

 Questions for your doctor